 Prepare yourself mentally that to succeed will take time.
 Feel confident that as long as you make the right decisions and work hard, you will succeed.
 It might take longer than you hope, but you will get there.

 Give up your desire to compare yourself to others

-It is easy to hear news about another business and get frustrated.
+It is easy to hear news about another landscaping business and get frustrated.
 Startup X received $4 million venture investment.
 So, what?
 Why should you care?
 You shouldn’t.
-It doesn’t affect your business.
+It doesn’t affect your landscape business.

 Ignore the noise.
 Most of what you hear isn’t true.
 Even if it is true, it doesn’t affect you.
-Stay focuses on building your own success.
+Stay focused on building your own successful landscape business.
 Forget about the noise.